Resolution Systems InstituteResolution Systems InstituteMenuDonate

 A number of mediation programs have, to great success, employed a model that brings together legal assistance and financial counseling.
 It appears that providing access to these services through the courthouse experience provides added value, especially to parties who are unrepresented and underserved.
 This, in turn, can make resolutions more durable.

-UNCERTAINTY PLAYS A LARGE ROLE
+UNCERTAINTY HAS PLAYED A LARGE ROLE

 WE NOW LIVE IN A VIRTUAL REALITY